ellistaylor/ellistaylor/README.md

 - 👀 I’m interested in : All sorts of stuff!
 - 🌱 I’m currently learning : networking, programming & IT in general.
 - 💞️ I’m looking to collaborate on : projects.
-- 📫 How to reach me : through esoteric ritual summoning. (email: ellistaylor1230@gmail.com)
+- 📫 How to reach me : (email: ellistaylor1230@gmail.com)